-CAUTION: THE BATTERY PACK CONTAINS ELECTROSTATIC DISCHARGE SENSITIVE
+CAUTION: THE BATTERY PACK CONTAINS ELECTROSTATIC DISCHARGE SENSITIVE (ESD)

-(ESD) COMPONENTS AND, AS SUCH, IT MUST BE HANDLED WITH CARE.
-IF POSSIBLE, WEAR A GROUNDED WRIST STRAP WHEN HANDLING THE BATTERY PACK DURING INSPECTION AND MAINTENANCE ACTIVITIES.
-TAKE PARTICULAR CARE TO AVOID TOUCHING THE EXPOSED CIRCUIT

-BOARD AND CONNECTOR PINS ON THE BOARD.
+COMPONENTS AND, AS SUCH, IT MUST BE HANDLED WITH CARE.
+IF POSSIBLE, WEAR

+A GROUNDED WRIST STRAP WHEN HANDLING THE BATTERY PACK DURING INSPECTION AND MAINTENANCE ACTIVITIES.
+TAKE PARTICULAR CARE TO AVOID TOUCHING THE EXPOSED CIRCUIT BOARD AND CONNECTOR PINS ON THE BOARD.

 CAUTION: DO NOT USE ANY FOREIGN CLEANER ON ELT COMPONENTS.
-SUCH
+SUCH CHEMICAL

-CHEMICAL AGENTS CAN BE HIGHLY DESTRUCTIVE TO THE MOUNTING HARDWARE AND ELT HOUSING, CAUSING CRACKING, FRACTURING AND
+AGENTS CAN BE HIGHLY DESTRUCTIVE TO THE MOUNTING HARDWARE AND ELT

-OTHER DAMAGE.
+HOUSING, CAUSING CRACKING, FRACTURING AND OTHER DAMAGE.

-- 1) Check battery cells, components, and connectors for corrosion and other damage.
+1) Check battery cells, components, and connectors for corrosion and other damage.
 There should be no corrosion of the battery cells.
-The presence of (any) corrosion is cause to reject the battery pack. - 2) Check wiring for breaks, damaged insulation, and improper or damaged connections. - 3) Check housing for cracks and other visual damage. - 4) Check the battery pack expiration date. - 5) Replace the battery pack if any of the following conditions are true: - a) After use in an emergency - b) After an inadvertent activation of unknown duration - c) When the total of all known transmissions exceeds one hour - d) On or before battery replacement (expiration) date outside of the transmitter and entered in the aircraft maintenance record.
+The presence of (any) corrosion is cause to reject the battery pack.

+- 2) Check wiring for breaks, damaged insulation, and improper or damaged connections. - 3) Check housing for cracks and other visual damage. - 4) Check the battery pack expiration date. - 5) Replace the battery pack if any of the following conditions are true: - a) After use in an emergency - b) After an inadvertent activation of unknown duration - c) When the total of all known transmissions exceeds one hour - d) On or before battery replacement (expiration) date of the transmitter and entered in the aircraft maintenance record.

-NOTE: The new expiration date for replacing the battery must be legibly marked on the
+NOTE: The new expiration date for replacing the battery must be legibly marked on the outside

-F. G-Switch Functional Check - Item 4a
+F. G-Switch Functional Check - Item 4

-- 1) Reinstall the battery in accordance with Battery Pack Installation on page 67. - 2) Perform this functional check within the first 5 minutes after the hour (UTC), as required by AC 43.13-1, Chapter 12, § 12-22, Note 3. - 3) Notify any nearby control tower of your intentions. - 4) Install the 151-5060 G-switch Loop Test Plug on the ELT receptacle or jumper ELT receptacle pins 12 and 13. - 5) Verify the ELT switch is in the "ARM" position. - 6) Monitor 121.5 MHz on an AM receiver. - 7) Activate the ELT by using a rapid forward (i.e., throwing) motion in the direction of the arrow on the ELT label, followed by a rapid reversing action. - 8) Verify activation by listening for the aural sweep tone on the receiver.
-The LED on the ELT housing will also begin to flash, indicating activation.
-For proof, the AM radio will verify that the RF output is operational. - 9) Reset the ELT by toggling the control switch to the ON position and then back to the "ARM" position.
+- 1) Reinstall the battery in accordance with Battery Pack Installation. - 2) Perform this functional check within the first 5 minutes after the hour (UTC), as required by AC 43.13-1, Chapter 12, § 12-22, Note 3. - 3) Install the 151-5060 G-switch Loop Test Plug on the ELT receptacle or jumper ELT receptacle pins 12 and 13.

+It is no longer required to activate the beacon to verify the presence of the 121.5 MHz transmission.
+Do a self-test on the ELT.
+The ELT will transmit 2 X 121.5 MHz cycles at the start of the self-test.
+Tune an AM radio receiver to 121.5 MHz to verify this transmission.

+4) Verify presence by listening for the aural sweep tone on the receiver.
+Reset the ELT by toggling the control switch to the "ON" position and then back to the "ARM" position.

-DESCRIPTION, OPERATION, INSTALLATION AND MAINTENANCE MANUAL ELT 3000 / ELT 3000 HM
+DESCRIPTION, OPERATION, INSTALLATION AND MAINTENANCE MANUAL ELT 4000 / ELT 4000 HM

-CAUTION:

-IF ACTIVATED, THE ELT WILL SEND A LIVE BURST SIGNAL TO SEARCH AND RESCUE SATELLITES IF LEFT ACTIVE FOR 50 SECONDS OR MORE.
-BE SURE TO SWITCH ELT BACK TO THE "ARM" POSITION AS SOON AS THE SWEEP TONE IS VERIFIED.
+CAUTION: IF ACTIVATED, THE ELT WILL SEND A LIVE BURST SIGNAL TO SEARCH AND RESCUE SATELLITES IF LEFT ACTIVE FOR 50 SECONDS OR MORE.